NormalVR/Normcore-Documentation/src/guides/recipes/using-addressables.md

 A better approach would be to create a component that preloads all of the realtime prefabs we plan to use and then unloads them when we're done.

 Here's a recipe that does exactly that.
-It let's us specify a list of assets to preload and it implements the IRealtimePrefabLoadDelegate protocol to allow them to be referenced by Realtime.
+It lets us specify a list of assets to preload and it implements the IRealtimePrefabLoadDelegate protocol to allow them to be referenced by Realtime.
 If a prefab isn't preloaded it will be loaded synchronously, similarly to how the default `Resources.Load<GameObject>()` implementation works.

 ```csharp
 using System.Collections.Generic;